This post may contain affiliate links.

-This healthy gluten-free apple crisp recipe is packed with warm spices, oats, nuts, and crisp Granny Smith apples.
-The beauty of this fall dessert—you’d never know it was made healthier or gluten-free.
-It doesn’t skimp on flavor one iota!
+This apple crisp recipe is packed with warm spices, oats, nuts, and crisp Granny Smith apples.
+The crisp topping, which is gluten-free, can’t be beat.

 - Granny Smith apples